 Best Alternatives to Black & Green Olives

 Yup!
-There are many different ways to feed cats green or black olives that do not cause potentially hazards to cats.
+There are many different ways to feed cats green or black olives that do not cause potential hazards to cats.

 Some companies are now producing cat food using olive flavor.
 This will allow cats to enjoy their favorite olive taste without the health risks associated with it.